 Here’s what your CFO wants to know during the ATS selection process and how to show your first choice is right for the business.

 When your CFO considers a new ATS, they aren’t going to be interested in all the bells and whistles.
 They want to know if your ATS will give your business a sustainable advantage over competitors and make the cost of acquisition worthwhile.

-According to Forrester Consulting, organizations that use the Talent Cloud saved more than $950,000 over three years.
+According to Forrester Consulting, organisations that use the Talent Cloud saved more than $950,000 over three years.
 That’s a 282% return on investment by partnering with iCIMS.
 Forrester also found that companies:

 When selecting an ATS, make sure there are solid numbers behind your choice.
 Your CFO will buy in to your ATS pick if the financial argument makes sense.
 You’re already ahead if you can pitch the project as one that will drive revenue and pay for itself.

 (Note: data is drawn from Forrester’s 2020 Total Economic Impact Report.)

 CFOs have a fiduciary responsibility to your business.
 Naturally, they’re going to be cautious about investing in new software, especially if the matter is outside their scope of expertise.
 Therefore, your CFO is going to gravitate toward firms with long track records of stability and expertise.

 In other words, your CFO doesn’t want to be an intrepid explorer.
 They want someone else in the same industry, preferably with a similar workforce, business model, and challenges, to have gone first.
 We can hardly blame them – there’s a lot at stake and a big opportunity cost if the implementation doesn’t go well or the applicant tracking software doesn’t live up to the promises.